Rblp/talk-rblpapi/rfinance2016/rblapi_revisited.md

 Abstract submitted in consideration for _R/Finance 2016_

-Dirk Eddelbuettel, Whit Armstring, John Laing
+Dirk Eddelbuettel, Whit Armstrong, John Laing

 One year ago we presented Rblpapi.
 It connects the R environment to the Bloomberg system, data store, calculation engines and more by utilizing both